Shohanur-Shohan/kinsley-hotel-booking-frontend-m11/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Beautiful Pages**: Includes Home, All Art & craft Items, Add Craft Item, Contact, My Art & Craft List, Login, Register
+👉 **Beautiful Pages**: Includes Home, About, Gallery, Rooms, My booked Rooms, Login, Register, Contact

 👉 **Animations**: Engaging effects triggered by mouse movement and scrolling by Animation on scroll.

 👉 **Responsive**: Ensures seamless functionality and full responsive across all devices.

-👉 **Authentication**: Users can register, login with email/password, google & github account.
+👉 **Authentication**: Users can register, login with email/password & google.

-👉 **All Art & craft Items**: Users can view all art & craft items.
+👉 **Rooms Page**: Users can view all the Rooms.
+Filter them by price.
+Every Room has dedicated Details page.

-👉 **Add Craft Items**: After successfull login user can add their art & craft item & from my list they can view their added item.

-👉 **Add Craft Items**: User can update their craft items. and many more,
+👉 **Single Room**: From Single room page users can get detailed information about that room.
+Users can swipe through room image like a slider.
+Customer can see others customers review about that room.
+Also customer can book a room by clicking book now button.

+👉 **Room Review** After booking a room a user can then give a feedback about that room from room details page.

+👉 **My Booking**: In my booking page user can see all their booked room.
+A user can preview, update date or cancel his/her room.

 ## <a name="quick-start">🤸 Quick Start</a>